ossc-db/pg_hint_plan/docs/functional_limitations.md

 be passed to it.
 The only exception `EXECUTE`, that passes the query string to the server as-is.
 The hint table can be used in the case.

-## `pg_stat_statements`
+## Query Identifiers

-`pg_stat_statements` generates a query ID, ignoring comments.
+When `compute_query_id` is enabled, PostgreSQL generates a query ID, ignoring comments.
 Hence, queries with different hints, still written the same way, may compute the same query ID.